Aisam-ul-Haq Qureshi: Juniors

-1998
+1998: Turning pro and making his Davis Cup debut

 On 25 September, he played and won his first Davis Cup match against Danai Udomchoke.
 Paired with Mohamed-Khaliq Siddiq, he won the doubles match.
 They helped Pakistan beat Thailand 3–2 for the Asia/Oceania Zone Group II Final and gained promotion to Group I.

 On 28 September, he played his first pro match and got into the doubles final of a Futures tournament in Japan.
 His singles career also started well, getting into two Futures quarterfinals in Pakistan and Japan, and ended the year ranked no. 779.

-1999
+1999: Challenger Tour debut

-Aisam made it into the quarterfinals of his first Challenger tournament in Calcutta, but lost to Indian Leander Paes.
+Aisam made it into the quarterfinals of his first Challenger tournament in Calcutta but lost to Indian Leander Paes.
 At the Davis Cup Asia/Oceania Zone Group I quarterfinal match against Uzbekistan, Pakistan lost 4–1, with Aisam winning the only rubber.
 Paired with Dmitri Tomashevich, he won two doubles Futures titles in Turkey.

 In the Davis Cup Asia/Oceania I Relegation Play-off final, China defeated Pakistan 3–0, which saw them relegated back to Group II.
 In October, Qureshi went on to win his first Futures singles tournament on the hard courts of Indonesia, beating Danai Udomchoke.
 In Vietnam, Aisam won a doubles Futures title with Mark Nielsen.
 This was followed up by another singles Futures win in Bangladesh on clay, winning in straight sets.
 Aisam ended the year ranked no. 365 in singles, and no. 355 in doubles.